eidelen/DicomToMesh/README.md

 # Building

 The software is written in C++11 and uses VTK 7.0.
 CMake is used as build-system.

-In order to extend the supported DICOM formats, the libray vtk-dicom can be optionally enabled (see https://github.com/dgobbi/vtk-dicom).

 Building DicomToMesh on Linux:
 ```